 - Title of vehicle provided by the seller

-You must ensure that all the details you provide are correct, otherwise, you may experience delays in getting your RC if you provide wrong information.
-You must remember that all the details you provide are verified first before your registration certificate is processed.
+You must ensure that all the details you provide are correct.
+Otherwise, you may experience delays in getting your RC if you provide the wrong information.
+You must remember that all the details you provide are verified first before your Montana vehicle registration certificate is processed.
 More importantly, you should know that you will pay a vehicle registration fee to obtain an RC.

 Hire an Independent Agent